By Tim Reid and Anna Yukhananov

 One former Obama administration official told Reuters: "If I were a Democrat on the super committee I would not be too scared of the triggers."

-But Republicans could be less susceptible to the healthcare industry's lobbying effort because the automatic spending cuts would pose a greater threat to the defense industry, a sector that the party has traditionally championed.
+But Republicans could be less susceptible to the healthcare industry's lobbying effort because the automatic spending cuts would pose a greater threat to the defense industry, a sector the party has traditionally championed.

 Half of the $1.2 trillion in cuts will come from the defense budget.